mdedwards/slippery-chicken/readme.md

 for another approach).

 > [!WARNING]

 > Copy/pasting from a webpage into a Lisp interpreter often causes problems
-> because the characters are not all standard ANSI.
-The code below can be found
+> because the characters are not always standard ANSI.
+Generally GitHub code
+> displayed online will work but if not, then the code below can be found in
-> in [this repo](doc/examples/hello-slippery.lsp)--hit the *Download raw* button
+> [this repo](doc/examples/hello-slippery.lsp)--hit the *Download raw* button to
-> to grab it.
+> grab it.

 ```lisp
 (in-package :sc)